vandre-sales/meliva-ds/docs/docs/theming/shadows.md

 ## Blur

-Each blur property uses a `calc()` function with `--wa-shadow-blur-multiplier` to uniformly scale blur values.
+Each blur property uses a `calc()` function with `--wa-shadow-blur-scale` to uniformly scale blur values.
 By default, this multiplier is `0.125`.
 The table below lists the result of the calculation.

 | Custom Property       |  Default Value                   |
 | --------------------- | -------------------------------- |